 But it’s appeal is also strong among individuals like South African artist Rick Treweek, who is taking advantage of 3D printing to create inventive pieces that explore the merging of art and technology.
 Treweek’s Art Machina exhibition in July featured all 3D printed pieces, according to a report by 3D Printing Industry.

-South Africa’s 3D printing efforts have focused on advancing the technolgy in the field of titanium medical implants and aerospace parts, as well as polymer additive manufacturing for design.
+South Africa’s 3D printing efforts have focused on advancing the technology in the field of titanium medical implants and aerospace parts, as well as polymer additive manufacturing for design.

 The investment has provided South Africa with world-class capabilities, positioning it to participate in areas of high growth potential such as aerospace applications and medical and dental devices and implants, South Africa’s Department of Science and Technology said in a statement.